WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 - Postpone mandatory CBT until 2030

-However, WAEC's Head of National Office, Dr. Amos Dangut, stated that the 2026 CBT rollout remains on track.
-He noted: "We have conducted five exams already, one for private candidates and one for school candidates, and by 2026, deployment will be massive."
+WAEC's Head of National Office, Dr. Amos Dangut, stated that the 2026 CBT rollout remains on track: "We have conducted five exams already, one for private candidates and one for school candidates, and by 2026, deployment will be massive."

 For 2026 WASSCE Candidates

-The 2026 WASSCE is expected to be a transition year.
-Based on current announcements from WAEC:
+The 2026 WASSCE is a transition year.
+WAEC has confirmed the following:

-- CBT format will be available for candidates
+- CBT format is available alongside paper-based testing

 - About 25,500 schools nationwide will present candidates

-- Students will not travel more than 2 kilometres to exam centres
+- No candidate will travel more than 2 kilometres to an exam centre

 - Community-based CBT centres will support schools without infrastructure